-Changing the cam position allows you to adjust the point at which the reel fingers release gathered crop to the drapers.
+Changing the cam position allows the Operator to adjust the point at which the reel fingers release gathered crop to the drapers.
 Recommendations are provided for reel cam settings in various harvesting conditions.

 The setting numbers are visible above the slots on the cam disc.
-For instructions, refer to Adjusting Reel Cam, page 232.
+For instructions, refer to Adjusting Reel Cam, page 248.

-For the recommended reel tine pitch setting to use in various harvesting conditions, refer to 3.7.2 Header Settings, page 115.
+For the recommended reel tine pitch setting to use in various harvesting conditions, refer to 3.7.2 Header Settings, page 130.